Frederic-Luchting/ThreadStarvation/README.md

 Then you can `dotnet run` the web application in the right terminal and it shows Available threads and handled requests.
 On the left side you can `dotnet run <method name>` where method name is one of the following

-- hello
+- hello                    good old sync
-- hello-sync-over-async
+- hello-async-over-sync    modern controller over old services
-- hello-async-over-sync
+- hello-sync-over-async    ☠ can kill the server, must close terminal
-- hello-async
+- hello-async              scales!

 ![VSC](https://raw.githubusercontent.com/nulllogicone/ThreadStarvation/master/images/VS_Code.PNG)